 8. 50/50 on a Box

-Boxes are a fantastic introduction to the wide world of rail tricks.
+Boxes are a fantastic intro to the wide world of rail tricks.
 They are generally wide and flat compared to the skinnier rails we are all used to seeing in competitions and in YouTube videos.
 A 50/50 is where you basically ski straight over the box.
 It may seem easy, but there are still elements where you can practice!

 Two things to get into the habit of doing are popping onto and off of the box.
 Learning the feeling of the abrupt transition between snow to air, the box will help your body get used to the feeling when sliding on boxes and eventually rails.
 Try to keep your feet shoulder-width apart or closer.
 Boxes may seem super easy, but they can be an invaluable practice tool for working on your rail fundamentals.